The following Terms and Conditions shall govern all Business Accounts of HSBC

 - 13.1 The Account Holder/s warrants that all information given to the Bank (whether in the Account opening form or otherwise) are true and accurate to the best of the knowledge of the Account Holder/s.

-- 12.3 Any notice herein sent by post by the Bank shall be deemed to have been duly received by the Account Holder/s within 7 working days of posting to the address last notified in writing to the Bank.
+- 13.3 Any notice herein sent by post by the Bank shall be deemed to have been duly received by the Account Holder/s within 7 Business Days of posting to the address last notified in writing to the Bank.

-- 12.4 The Bank may with notice introduce a minimum balance required to be maintained in the Account and levy transaction charges and/or service charges as provided in the prevailing tariff of charges where such requirement is not met by the Account Holder/s
+- 13.4 The Bank may with thirty (30) Business Days notice introduce a minimum balance required to be maintained in the Account and levy transaction charges and/or service charges as provided in the prevailing Tariff of Charges where such requirement is not met by the Account Holder/s